WordPress/openverse/.github/ISSUE_TEMPLATE/code_quality.md

 name: Code Quality Improvement Suggestion
 about: Suggest a change that does not add a feature
 labels: "🚦 status: awaiting triage"
-title: "[Quality] Replace with Title"
+title: "<Replace this with the actual title>"
 ---

 ## Current Situation